outdreamer/build-a-cure-1/docs/reference/bio_terms.md

 								turning the carbonyl into a hydroxyl & connecting the two carbons with an ether bridge containing an interim oxygen so the carboxyl carbon becomes a chiral center with two possible orientations depending on the new hydroxyl position

-					- a phosphate group: an anion, salt, functional group or ester derived from a phosphoric acid.
-It most commonly means orthophosphate, a derivative of orthophosphoric acid by removing three protons, so that other organic groups can be attached in place of the hydrogen
+					- a phosphate group: an anion, salt, functional group or ester derived from a phosphoric acid, most commonly referring to orthophosphate

+						- orthophosphate: a derivative of orthophosphoric acid by removing three protons, so that other organic groups can be attached in place of the hydrogen

 						- many phosphates are not soluble in water at standard temperature and pressure, but the sodium, potassium, rubidium, caesium, and ammonium phosphates are all water-soluble, and hydrogen/dihydrogen phosphates are slightly soluble

 						- tetrahedron form, similar to planar form of nitrogenous base but with another dimension and slight angle applied - useful as a hub

 					- a nitrogenous base: an organic molecule with a nitrogen atom with the chemical properties of a base, whose nitrogen's electron pair binds the other nucleic acid components